 Ecology requires collective responsibility

-may not save anyone or anything, but it makes for good story-telling.
+may not save anyone or anything.

 Most stories require individual heroes,